Current Issues & Projects - Woodbridge Board of Selectmen

 At the September Board of Selectmen meeting Insite Development and Wernert Construction presented their proposal for the Town to sell approximately 60 of the 155 acres for $5.4 million for construction by Insite/Wernert of no more than 120 units of free-standing active adult (55+) housing.
 Additionally, Insite/Wernert will remove the old clubhouse, renovate the Town pool and build a new pool house for Town use.
 The Town will retain approximately 95+/- acres for Town use.

 First Selectman Heller asked Insite/Wernert to visit all our major Boards and Commissions to do a Q & A presentation and give our board and commission members and the public several opportunities to ask their questions.
 Members of the public are encouraged to attend any upcoming commission meetings to see the presentation and get the facts and ask questions.
-The finalized schedule will be publish it on the Town website.

 Draft Plan for remainder of property presented